-FOUNDATIONS SUBJECT AREA CLASSES (in English, Social Studies, Math, and Science) are special education classes that provide a modified curriculum and are delivered in a small group environment.
-The curriculum follows the Common Core Standards in each subject.
-Recommendations for Skills classes and frequency are made by the student's IEP team.
+FOUNDATIONS Math classes are special education classes that provide a modified curriculum and are delivered in a small group environment.
+The curriculum follows the Common Core Standards in Mathematics Recommendations for Foundations Math classes and frequency are made by the student's IEP team.

-The SKILLS AND CAREER DEVELOPMENT PROGRAM is a community based model of instruction for students who require transition services as designated by their IEP's.
-The program is designed to promote a seamless transition from High School to the demands of adulthood.
-"Undergraduate students" complete a combination of mainstream and specialized academic classes within NHS.
+The ILC (Independent Learning Center) and the Postgraduate Program are community based model of instruction for students who require transition services as designated by their IEP's.
+The programs are designed to promote a seamless transition from High School to the demands of adulthood.
+"Undergraduate students" complete a combination of general education classes and specialized academic classes within NHS.
 Internships are developed at an early age to introduce work skills and expanded upon in a meaningful and age-appropriate manner.
-Additional services include (but are not limited to): travel training, shopping, meal planning, cooking, budgeting, self -advocacy instruction, social skill development and accessing community resources, as the academic schedule allows.
-Following completion of the academic portion of their program, students participate in the NHS graduation ceremony and move on to manage an individualized schedule comprised of some or all of the following components: internships/ competitive employment, post-secondary education, functional academics taught in natural contexts, community based recreation, travel using multiple modes of transportation, independent living skill development and self-determination (planning for the future).
+Additional services include ( but are not limited to): travel training, shopping, meal planning, cooking, budgeting, self -advocacy instruction, social skill development and accessing community resources, as the academic schedule allows.
+Following completion of the four year academic portion of their program, students participate in the NHS graduation ceremony and move on to manage an individualized schedule comprised of some or all of the following components: internships/ competitive employment, post-secondary education, functional academics taught in natural contexts, community based recreation, travel using multiple modes of transportation, independent living skill development and self-determination (planning for the future).
 The program duration and intensity of supports provided is determined by the individual and his or her Team.

 Individuals and their families are supported as they evaluate and select adult service providers and community resources following their exit from the school system.

-THE PATHWAYS PROGRAM is a sub separate program located within Needham High School providing students with an academic curriculum aligned with the Massachusetts Curriculum Frameworks and high level of therapeutic support.
+THE PATHWAYS PROGRAM is a sub-separate therapeutic program located within Needham High School providing students with an academic curriculum aligned with the Massachusetts Curriculum Frameworks and high level of therapeutic support.
 Recommendations for Pathways are made by the student's IEP team and each student's program is unique to their learning and emotional needs.

-PERSONALIZED LEARNING CENTER (PLC) is a structured general education program designed to assist students in need of academic support.
+\PERSONALIZED LEARNING CENTER (PLC) is a structured general education program designed to assist students in need of academic support.
 Students enrolled in the PLC work to complete assignments, and improve study skills, organization and test taking strategies.
 Referrals for PLC are made by the student's school counselor to the Student Support Team (SST).